open-telemetry/opentelemetry-collector-contrib/receiver/awscontainerinsightreceiver/README.md

 **add_full_pod_name_metric_label (optional)**

 The "FullPodName" attribute is the pod name including suffix.
 If false FullPodName label is not added.
 The default value is false

+**cluster_name (optional)**

+"ClusterName" can be used to explicitly provide the cluster's name for EKS/ECS NOT on EC2 since it's not possible to auto-detect it using EC2 tags.

 ## Sample configuration for Container Insights
 This is a sample configuration for AWS Container Insights using the `awscontainerinsightreceiver` and `awsemfexporter` for an EKS cluster: